Sahil-Subair/Grocery-Super_Shop/README.md

 ### 2.1 Super Admin

-**1. Approve or Reject Shop Owners**
-As a Super Admin, I can approve or reject new shop registrations so that only trusted grocery shops can join the platform.
-The Super Admin can see pending shop registrations and choose Approve or Reject.
-The shop status is then updated in the database.

-**2. Manage Shop Owners**
+**1. Manage Shop Owners**
-As a Super Admin, I can suspend or delete shop owners so that I can keep the platform safe and reliable.
+As a Super Admin, I want to manage shop owners via the Manage Shop Owners module.
-The Super Admin selects a shop owner and confirms the action.
-The account status is updated accordingly.

-**3. View Users**
-As a Super Admin, I can view and search users so that I can keep track of the Admins and Customers using the system.
-Users are shown in a list with search and filter options.

-**4. View Platform Sales**
+**2. View Platform Sales**
-As a Super Admin, I can view total sales and commission so that I can understand how the marketplace is performing.
+As a Super Admin, I want to view platform sales and commissions via the Platform Sales & Commission section.
-The system calculates the total orders, sales, and commission from completed orders.

-**5. Check Low-Rated Shops**
-As a Super Admin, I can see low-rated shops so that I can identify shops that may need attention.
-The system calculates the average ratings and displays shops below the selected rating.

 **6. Manage Categories**
-As a Super Admin, I can add, edit, and delete product categories so that grocery products can be organized properly.
+As a Super Admin, I want to manage product categories via the Manage Categories section.
-The category information is checked and then saved in the database.

 **7. Manage Reviews**
-As a Super Admin, I can remove inappropriate reviews so that customers can have a better experience on the platform.
+As a Super Admin, I want to moderate and manage customer reviews via the Manage Reviews section.
-The Super Admin selects a review and confirms its removal.

 ### 2.2 Admin

-**1. Manage Shop Profile**
-As an Admin, I can update my approved shop profile so that customers can see accurate information about my shop.
-I can update details such as shop name, category, address, and contact information.

-**2. Manage Products**
+**1. Manage Products**
-As an Admin, I can add, update, and delete my products so that customers can see what my shop has available.
-Product details such as name, price, stock, and description are saved in the database.
+As a Shop Admin, I want to manage products through Product Management.

-**3. Manage Stock**
+**2. Manage Stock**
-As an Admin, I can check my product stock so that I know when products are running low.
-The system shows the current stock and gives a low-stock alert when it goes below the minimum level.
+As a Shop Admin, I want to track and update levels via Inventory / Stock.

-**4. View Sales and Earnings**
+**3. View Sales and Earnings**
-As an Admin, I can view my shop's sales and earnings so that I can understand how my shop is performing.
-The system shows sales information only for my own shop.
+As a Shop Admin, I want to monitor earnings and revenues via Sales & Earnings.

-**5. Create Discounts**
+**4. Create Discounts**
-As an Admin, I can create discount offers so that I can attract more customers.
-I can enter the discount percentage and start and end dates, which are checked before being saved.

-**6. View Reviews**
-As an Admin, I can view reviews for my products so that I can understand what customers think about them.
-Reviews are displayed for my products, but I cannot delete customer reviews.

-**7. Update Profile and Password**
-As an Admin, I can update my profile and password so that my account information stays correct and secure.
-The system checks the information before saving the changes.
+As a Shop Admin, I want to set up and manage discounts or promotions via Offers.

 ### 2.3 Customer